meeshers/cute_keebs/README.md

 ## Unsolved Problems
  * Sign up/Sign in verification not fully functioning
- * Creation of keyboard in a single step rather than splitting it up
+ * Creation of keyboard requires two steps instead of one